How It Works

 Risk Profiles and Strategies

-Each Risk Profile reflects a specific combination of Mindset, Abilities, and Situation—and helps determine your most effective strategy.
+Each Risk Profile reflects a unique mix of Mindset, Abilities, and Situation, and points to the most effective way forward.
+These strategies draw on

 strengths theory